Generalizing Dynamic Mode Decomposition: Balancing Accuracy and Expressiveness in Koopman Approximations: Tunable Symmetric Subspace Decomposition

 Given the dictionary $D$ and data snapshots $X$, $Y$, the problem of finding a dictionary $\tilde{D}$ such that $\range(\tdx)$ and $\range(\tdy)$ are $\epsilon$-apart can be tackled by pruning~$D$.
 We next describe informally the procedure and then formalize it in Algorithm~\ref{algo:tssd}.

-[\emph{Informal description}:] The pruning consists of identifying the functions that violate the desired invariance proximity condition and remove them from the dictionary.
+[\emph{Informal description}:] The pruning consists of identifying the functions that violate the desired invariance proximity condition and remove them from the span of the dictionary.
 To identify such functions, we define the projection difference matrix (Step~\ref{algotssd:G} in Algorithm~\ref{algo:tssd})

 which is a symmetric matrix with mutually orthogonal eigenvectors spanning $\real^N$ (with corresponding real-valued eigenvalues).
 Interestingly, if all eigenvalues of $G$ belong to $[-\epsilon, \epsilon]$, then $\dx$ and $\dy$ are $\epsilon$-apart.
 Otherwise, we focus our attention on the smaller subspace of $\real^N$ defined by